stefan-wuensch/tmp/README.md

 The `service_description` is `ReadIOPS` which is one of the CloudWatch Alarm Metrics defined in your Template.

-(Search your Template for `"MetricName": "ReadIOPS"` and you'll see the specific CloudWatch Alarm being defined under `Resources`.)
+(Optional: If you want to see it, search your Template for `"MetricName": "ReadIOPS"` and you'll see the specific CloudWatch Alarm being defined under `Resources`.)

 When done, **save the file.**